geeeedev/Cheatsheets/----------CheatSheet-JavaScript.md

     - prepareGreenTea() prepareBlackTea() are Callbacks (below)

+- First Class Functions
-First Class Functions: functions that can be assigned to a variable, passed into another function, or returned from another function just like any normal value, meaning they can be used like any other object.
+  - functions that can be assigned to a variable, passed into another function, or returned from another function just like any normal value, meaning they can be used like any other object.
+  - Examples:
-In JS, all functions are first class functions/objects.
+    - In JS, all functions are first class functions/objects.

-Higher Order Functions: functions that take a function as an argument, or return a function as a return value
-Eg. getTea is HOF (below)

-Lambda: when the functions are passed in to another function or reutrned from another function, then those functions which gets passed in or returned can be called a lambda
-Eg. prepareGreenTea() prepareBlackTea() are Lambda (below)

 - Higher Order Functions
-  - A function is considered HOF if it:
-    1. has another function as arguments
-    1. ...
+  - functions that take a function as an argument, or return a function as a return value
   - Examples:
     - map()
     - filtered()
     - reduce()

+- Lambda
+  - when the functions are passed in to another function or reutrned from another function, then those functions which gets passed in or returned can be called a lambda
+  - Examples:
+    - prepareGreenTea() prepareBlackTea() are Lambda (below)